survoai/k8s-extensions/README.md

-# Humalect Extensions
+# K8s Extensions

 ## Introduction

 The `extensions` repository is a collection of custom Kubernetes extensions designed to enhance and extend the capabilities of a Kubernetes cluster.
 These extensions include custom resources, controllers, operators, and other tools that can be easily installed and managed using the `heoctl` utility.
-This can be found at [Humalect Extensions Orchestrator](https://github.com/Humalect/k8s-extension-installer)
+This can be found at [K8s Extensions Installer](https://github.com/Humalect/k8s-extension-installer)

 ## Documentation